scapegoat-scala/scapegoat/README.md

 Checks for .size on an instance of List.
 Eg, `val a = List(1,2,3); a.size`

-*Rationale* List.size is O(n) so for performance reasons if .size is needed on a list that could be large, consider using an alternative with O(1), eg Array, Vector or ListBuffer.
+*Rationale*: List.size is O(n) so for performance reasons if .size is needed on a list that could be large, consider using an alternative with O(1), eg Array, Vector or ListBuffer.

 ##### Redundant finalizer